Camden City School District: History

 In May 2018, former superintendent Rouhanifard announced that the district would be piloting a gifted and talented program available to 130 third through fifth grade students in H.B.
 Wilson and Catto Family Schools.
 Formerly known as the CHIPS program, this pilot created new teaching positions for gifted and talented educators and endeavored to encourage gifted students to accomplish the most with their academic talents though fun, developmental activities, field trips, and guest speakers.
 To get into the program, students had to pass an assessment.
 New students had the same opportunity, and the program would be open to all grade levels in the school if the first year ended successfully.
 H.B.
 Wilson and Catto Family Schools were chosen for their diversity, but if all goes well, the program is anticipated to be established in more district schools.

-It was announced on April 10, 2019 by acting superintendent Katrina McCombs that, due to a $27 million deficit, the Camden City School District plans to compensate by closing Veterans Memorial Family School by the end of June.
+In April 2019, acting superintendent Katrina McCombs announced that, due to a $27 million deficit, the Camden City School District plans to compensate by closing Veterans Memorial Family School by the end of June.
 Riletta Twyne Cream Family School will be converted into an early childhood center.
 Educators will also be affected, as Onome Pela-Emore, schools spokeswoman, anticipates that the district could lay off up to 300 staff members.
 A similar announcement was made in April 2014.
 Then-superintendent Paymon Rouhanifard, in the face of a $75 million deficit, announced that the district intended to phase out 575 staff positions, with the potential for layoffs.

 As of April 2019, Superintendent Katrina McCombs announced that the district has applied for a $122 million state grant to address the repairs needed in the older buildings in the district.
 This grant is expected to prevent any more school closures.

 By 2021, enrollment was down to more than 6,000, a decline of 60% from 2013.

 In January 2022, the district renamed Woodrow Wilson High School to Eastside High School, in light of segregationist policies of the former president.